sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

   })

   it('should throw error', () => {
-    expect(
+    return expect(
 	  // Using the wrong argument when calling this function just results in an error. demo.methods.add(4n, { fromUTXO: dummyUTXO })
     ).to.be.rejectedWith(/add check failed/)
   })